wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-form-processing/includes/2-create-first-model.md

 ![Forms tag tables](../media/forms-tag-tables.gif)

 > [!NOTE]
-> **Current limitations with tables**
-> Drawing tables that haven't been automatically detected isn't currently supported.
+> **Current limitations with tables:** Drawing tables that haven't been automatically detected isn't currently supported.
 If you defined a table that is not automatically detected, you will need to mark it as not available in document to continue.
 > For AI Builder to detect tables, rows and columns need to be clearly delimited and be properly aligned.
 Nested tables and merged cells are currently not supported.

 ### Tag all documents